Psalm 88

 ‘I am as good as dead.’

-Psa 88:6 You have put me in the lowest pit, in the darkest depths.
+88:6 You place me in the lowest regions of the pit,

 As Kidner says, it is among the living that miracles are seen, God’s praises sung, his love declared, and his deliverance exhibited.
 It is characterised by inactivity, silence, severing of ties, corruption.
 Death is indeed an enemy – the ‘last enemy’, according to the NT.
 Faith must see beyond death to resurrection if there is to be any hope.

-Psa 88:11 Is your love declared in the grave, your faithfulness in Destruction?
+88:11 Is your loyal love proclaimed in the grave,

-Psa 88:12 Are your wonders known in the place of darkness, or your righteous deeds in the land of oblivion?
+or your deliverance in the land of oblivion?

 God seems to be his bitter enemy.
 All his earthly friends have been taken (v18).